mikrono/tModLoaderWiki_kr_ko/Basic-NPC-Drops-and-Loot-1.4.md

 In the examples below, we drop a vanilla item: `ItemID.Shackle`.
 This can be swapped for an item from your mod by replacing that with `ModContent.ItemType<ItemName>()`

 # Full Example
 This example shows the basic file layout.
-The actual rules will be taught in [#Typical-Item-Drop-Rules](Typical Item Drop Rules) below.
+The actual rules will be taught in [Typical Item Drop Rules](#typical-item-drop-rules) below.

 ## Adding Drops to a ModNPC
 ```cs